Tony DiTerlizzi: Career

 Upon graduating, DiTerlizzi moved to New York with his wife Angela and began a freelance illustration career working for TSR's Dungeons & Dragons role-playing game.
 "I was so psyched when I got a chance to work on [the 1993 Monstrous Manual tome].
 My entire goal was to 'blow away' the other artists.
 It helped me in getting the job for the Planescape setting."

 DiTerlizzi worked on the 1994 Planescape Campaign Setting and its supplements, redesigning the look of the Outer Planes, "Not only buildings but the people had to have a rusted, organic look.
 This seemed to come naturally in my art style.
 When I went to work on Planescape, I looked at anime and Japanese fantasy art like Yoshitaka Amano."
 According to Shannon Appelcline, the artist's work was the backbone of the setting.

 DiTerlizzi continued to work for TSR, as well as White Wolf Publishing's Changeling and Werewolf Storyteller games, and illustrated many cards for Magic, Blood Wars and Rage.

 He also illustrated books such as 1997's Giant Bones by Peter Beagle, and 1998's Dinosaur Summer by Greg Bear.
 The first project where he both wrote and illustrated a book was the 2000 publication Jimmy Zangwow's Out-of-this-World Moon Pie Adventure, followed in 2001, by Ted, which received the 2002 Zena Sutherland Award.

 Mary Howitt's classic poem The Spider and the Fly, which became a New York Times Best Seller, was his next project and for which he was awarded the 2003 Caldecott Honor Medal.

 DiTerlizzi and Holly Black created The Spiderwick Chronicles, bought by Simon & Schuster Children's Publishing and Nickelodeon Movies in 2002 and published in 2003.
 It was subsequently translated into 30 different languages.
 In 2005, Arthur Spiderwick's Field Guide to the Fantastical World Around You was published, with Paramount Pictures releasing a live-action movie adaptation of the series, DiTerlizzi acting as co-executive producer.

 A sequel series, Beyond the Spiderwick Chronicles, began publication in September 2007, and continued through 2009.

 In 2010, Simon & Schuster published the first book of a trilogy, The Search for WondLa, written and illustrated by DiTerlizzi.
 A Hero for WondLa was published in 2012, and The Battle for WondLa followed in 2014.
+The science fiction trilogy was inspired by classic books such as Alice's Adventures in Wonderland and The Wonderful Wizard of Oz and films such as Star Wars and Nausicaä of the Valley of the Wind.
+The WondLa trilogy was turned into an Apple TV+ animated series in June 2024.